Group5github/Group5.github.io/README.md

 * The `totalTrucks` histogram shares more similarity with `multi` than it does with `single`.
 This could mean there are more `multi` trucks in the dataset, and possibly in Ontario, than there are `single` trucks.

 #### Outlier identification
-The boxplots reveal some outliers in this dataset, however we will not be removing these as they are valid data.
+The boxplots reveal some outliers in this dataset.
+However, we will not be removing these as they are valid data.
 ```python
 for item in ['single', 'multi', 'auto', 'totalTrucks']:
     sns.boxplot(y=data[item], ax=ax[i,0])